The-Dopamine-Company/dopocorp.com/work/employee-03/README.md

 - Defined a v0 response format and unified delay policy.
 - Drafted a demo-ready coworker reply prompt template with a filled-out sample.
 - Delivered a concise demo-ready reply body template for v0 responses.
+- Reviewed the demo script coworker reply body against the v0 template and documented deviations.

 ## Outputs
 - `output/behavior-spec.md`